 The SQL Editor is where you run queries on your dataset and get results.
-The main components of the SQL Editor are highlighted below:

 Database explorer panel is used to explore your database objects, which includes namespaces, tables, views, and their columns (even complex columns), and partitions.

 To view database objects, expand a database.
 Each object in the database explorer has a corresponding options menu .
 You can also open the menu by right-clicking on the item.